Zero tolerance

-A zero tolerance policy is one which imposes a punishment for every infraction of a stated rule.
-Zero tolerance policies forbid people in positions of authority from exercising discretion or changing punishments to fit the circumstances subjectively; they are required to impose a pre-determined punishment regardless of individual culpability, extenuating circumstances, or history.
-This pre-determined punishment, whether mild or severe, is always meted out.
+A zero-tolerance policy is one which imposes a punishment for every infraction of a stated rule.
+Zero-tolerance policies forbid people in positions of authority from exercising discretion or changing punishments to fit the circumstances subjectively; they are required to impose a predetermined punishment regardless of individual culpability, extenuating circumstances, or history.
+This predetermined punishment, whether mild or severe, is always meted out.

-Zero tolerance policies are studied in criminology and are common in formal and informal policing systems around the world.
+Zero-tolerance policies are studied in criminology and are common in both formal and informal policing systems around the world.
 The policies also appear in informal situations where there may be sexual harassment or Internet misuse in educational and workplace environments.
-In 2014, the mass incarceration in the United States based upon minor offenses has resulted in an outcry on the use of zero tolerance in schools and communities.
+In 2014, the mass incarceration in the United States based upon low-level offenses has resulted in an outcry on the use of zero tolerance in schools and communities.

-Little evidence supports the claimed effectiveness of zero tolerance policies.
+Little evidence supports the claimed effectiveness of zero-tolerance policies.
 One underlying problem is that there are a great many reasons why people hesitate to intervene, or to report behavior they find to be unacceptable or unlawful.
-Zero tolerance policies address, at best, only a few of these reasons.
+Zero-tolerance policies address, at best, only a few of these reasons.

 Etymology

 According to the Online Etymology Dictionary, the first recorded use of the term "zero tolerance" was in 1972 and was originally used in US politics.

-An earlier use of the term came during the mid-1960s, in reference to an absolute ban of the pesticide heptachlor by the US Food and Drug Administration.
-For example, an article that appeared in the June 1963 issue of Popular Mechanics stated, "Heptachlor, though, is even more toxic and has been given a 'zero tolerance' by the FDA; that is, not even the slightest trace of heptachlor is permitted on food."
+However, the term appears as early as 1939 in reference to plant diseases ("While a zero tolerance may seem a severe penalty ..."), in 1942 in reference to optical equipment ("They cut and polish glass precisely to 'zero tolerance,' ..."), and in 1945 in reference to poultry diseases ("Your safety is in buying chicks hatched from breeders showing zero tolerance.").
+It also appeared in the mid-1960s, in reference to an absolute ban on the pesticide heptachlor by the US Food and Drug Administration.
+For example, an article that appeared in the June 1963 issue of Popular Mechanics stated "Heptachlor, though, is even more toxic and has been given a 'zero tolerance' by the FDA; that is, not even the slightest trace of heptachlor is permitted on food."